EU's silence on South China Sea ruling highlights inner discord

 The EU says it takes no position in the dispute between China and the Philippines, whose accusation that Beijing has violated its economic and sovereign rights was upheld in Tuesday's ruling by a five-judge tribunal under the 1982 U.N.
 Convention on the Law of the Sea (UNLCLOS).

-But the EU remains concerned by China's militarisation of islands and reefs in the South China Sea, through which $5 trillion (4 trillion pounds) in global trade passes every year.
+But the EU remains concerned by China's militarization of islands and reefs in the South China Sea, through which $5 trillion in global trade passes every year.
 It says it wants to see international law upheld.

 A maritime dispute between EU members Slovenia and Croatia has hampered the bloc's response.
 Croatia pulled out of an arbitration process in 2015 at the same court that ruled on the South China Sea case, the Permanent Court of Arbitration (PCA).